UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_01.md

 sharing changes you make with others, obtaining changes from others, and resolving conflicting edits.

 The repository hosting service is responsible for storing a copy of the version-controlled project online (a repository), where you and your collaborators can access it remotely, discuss issues and bugs, and distribute your final product.
 For both of these items,
 there is a wide variety of choices.

-In this textbook we’ll use Git for version control, and GitHub for repository hosting, because both are currently the most widely used platforms.
+In this course, we’ll use Git for version control, and GitHub for repository hosting, because both are currently the most widely used platforms.